TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-With the TGT of this account we will be able to extract all the hashes from the `ntds` database via a DCSync attack.
+With the TGT for this accountm we are able to extract all the hashes from the `ntds` database via a DCSync attack.

 To do this we generate the Kerberos conf file and export the ticket: